GMOD/Apollo/docs/Prerequisites.md

 ### Server-side Prerequisites

-Note: see the [Quick-start guide](Apollo2Build.md) for the quickest way to take care of pre-requisites.
+Note: see the [Web Apollo 2.0 quick-start](Apollo2Build.md) for the quickest way to take care of pre-requisites.

 -   System prerequisites (see quick-start guide for simple setup)
     -   Any Unix like system (e.g., Unix, Linux, Mac OS X)
-    -   Servlet container (must support servlet spec 3.0+) [officially supported: Tomcat 7]
+    -   Servlet container (must support servlet spec 3.0+) such as tomcat 7
     -   Java 7+
-    -   Grails (easiest way to install is using GVM, see [Apollo2Build.md](Apollo2Build.md))
+    -   Grails (easiest way to install is using GVM, see [Web Apollo 2.0 quick-start](Apollo2Build.md) for this step)
     -   Ant 1.8+ (most package managers will have this)
-    -   Relational Database Management System [officially supported: PostgreSQL]
+    -   A database (RDMS) system.
+Sample configurations for PostgreSQL and MySQL are available.
+H2 configuration does not require any manual installation.
     -   Basic tools like Git, Curl, a text editor, etc
--   Data generation pipeline prerequisites (see [JBrowse prerequisites](http://gmod.org/wiki/JBrowse_Configuration_Guide) for more information)
+-   Data generation pipeline prerequisites (for full list see http://gmod.org/wiki/JBrowse_Configuration_Guide)
     -   System packages
         -   libpng12-0 (optional, for JBrowse imagetrack)
         -   libpng12-dev (optional, for JBrowse imagetrack)